xLockModul/RPiOS-Desktop-Installer-script/README.md

 **Recommended Operating System**

 This script is specifically designed to work with Raspberry Pi OS Lite 64-bit or 32-bit for optimal performance.
-However, it can also be used on Raspberry Pi OS with the standard desktop (PIXEL) to replace the existing desktop environment with the selected one.
+However, it can also be used on Raspberry Pi OS with the standard desktop (PIXEL) or on other Debian-based Linux distros for Raspberry Pi to replace the existing desktop environment with the selected one.

-**Replacing the Existing Desktop**

-If you are using Raspberry Pi OS with the standard desktop (PIXEL), you can use this script to replace it with the selected desktop environment.
-To do this, simply follow the on-screen instructions to select the desired desktop environment, and then the script will automatically remove and replace the existing desktop.

-Please note that some desktop environments may not be as well-tested as others on Raspberry Pi, so you may experience some bugs.
+**Using the Script on Other Debian-based Linux Distros**

+The script should work on other Debian-based Linux distros for Raspberry Pi, but your mileage may vary.
+It has been tested on Raspbian and Ubuntu MATE, but it may not work perfectly on all distros.
 It is also recommended to back up your Raspberry Pi before using this script, in case you need to revert to the original desktop environment.

 ## Installation